gctechspace/techspace-membership/README.md

 ## API Access:

-Details on how to query the membership database via the WordPress API: coming soon
+Details on how to query the membership database via the WordPress API:

+Note: if you get 404 trying to access API, go to Settings > Permalinks in WordPress and click the save button.
+This clears the URL rewrite cache.